-S/N Code Guidelines Code ID Response Explanation Discl osure and Transparency 24 The charity discloses in its annual report: i.
-Number of Board meetings in the year; and ii.
-Individual Board member's attendance.
-8.2 Complied Are Board members remunerated for their Board services?
-No 25 No Board member is involved in setting his or her own remuneration.
-2.2 26 The charity discloses the exact remuneration and benefits received by each Board member in its annual report.
-OR The charity discloses that no Board members are remunerated 8.3 Does the charity employ paid staff?
-Yes 27 No staff is involved in setting his or her own remuneration.
-2.2 Complied 28 The charity discloses in its annual report: i) The total annual remuneration (including any remuneration received in its subsidiaries), for each its three highest paid staff, who each receives remuneration exceeding \$100,000, in bands of \$100,000; and ii) If any of the 3 highest paid staff also serves on the Board of the charity.
-The information relating to the remuneration of the staff must be presented in bands of \$100,000.
-OR The charity discloses that none of its staff receives more than \$100,000 in annual remuneration each 8.4 Complied 29 The charity discloses the number of paid staff who are close members of the family of the Executive Head or Board Members, who each receives remuneration exceeding \$50,000 during the year, in bands of \$100,000.
-OR The charity discloses that there is no paid staff who are close members of the family of the Executive Head or Board Member, who receives more than \$50,000 during the year.
-8.5 Complied Publi c Image 30 The charity has a documented communication policy on the release of information about the charity and its activities across all media platforms.
-9.2 Not Complied Work in progress
+S/N Code guideline Code ID Response Explanation 27 Does the charity employ paid staff? (skip items 27, 28 and 29 if "No") No staff is involved in setting his own remuneration.
+2.2 Yes Complied The charity discloses in its annual report - (a) the total annual remuneration for each of its 3 highest paid staff who each has received remuneration (including remuneration received from the charity's subsidiaries) exceeding \$100,000 during the financial year; and 28 (b) whether any of the 3 highest paid staff also serves as a governing board member of the charity.
+8.4 Complied The information relating to the remuneration of the staff must be presented in bands of \$100,000.
+OR The charity discloses that none of its paid staff receives more than \$100,000 each in annual remuneration.
+The charity discloses the number of paid staff who satisfies all of the following criteria: (a) the staff is a close member of the family 3 belonging to the Executive Head 4 or a governing board member of the charity; 29 (b) the staff has received remuneration exceeding \$50,000 during the financial year.
+8.5 Complied The information relating to the remuneration of the staff must be presented in bands of \$100,000.
+OR The charity discloses that there is no paid staff, being a close member of the family belonging to the Executive Head or a governing board member of the charity, who has received remuneration exceeding \$50,000 during the financial year.
+Public In nage 30 The charity has a documented communication policy on the release of information about the charity and its activities across all media platforms.
+9.2 Not Complied Work In Progress